- ComfortTac Brand Team

 With the increased weight for a longer barrel, it is also less comfortable to carry such guns.
 You risk having your pants and belt sagging.

-Therefore, gun owners looking to carry concealed guns would go for subcompacts and pocket pistols.
+Therefore, gun owners looking to carry concealed guns would go for subcompacts and pocket pistols for instance the Glock 19 and suitable holsters to concealed carry.
 The dimensions of these firearms are small, making them comfortable to carry at any time.

 The largest category for firearms is the mid-sized compacts that most people cannot easily conceal.
 It will depend on your physique, such as height, build, or carrying preferences.